Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Introduction

+Even carefully specified panel models may conceal misspecification due to unmeasured stable factors, omitted cross-lagged paths, or residual dependencies among latent variables.
+Such hidden structure can bias estimates of autoregressive and cross-lagged effects, conflating true causal dynamics with spurious correlations.
+This problem is especially salient in studies of political behavior, where researchers examine how attitudes, beliefs, or behaviors evolve over time—for instance, whether political interest shapes later participation, media exposure influences attitudes across waves, or early experiences have lasting effects on engagement.
+By systematically examining locally misspecified parameters suggested by Lagrange Multiplier (LM) tests and validating them through Wald tests, researchers can detect traces of hidden confounding and distinguish genuine causal effects from distortions arising from omitted or misspecified model structure.

-While panel analyses offer valuable leverage for identifying causal relationships, they rely on a critical assumption: sequential ignorability—the idea that no unmeasured factors influence both the independent and outcome variables across waves.
-When this assumption is violated, unmeasured confounding can introduce spurious associations, distorting causal estimates and masking true underlying mechanisms.
-Sensitivity analysis is essential for assessing how unmeasured confounding may bias results \cite{RN1041, Blackwell_2014, RN818, RN827, Imai_Yamamoto_2013}, but existing methods are limited for panel models with multiple waves and complex interdependencies.
-They typically examine one independent variable at a time and often fail to account for latent residual correlations or unmeasured confounders that may influence multiple pathways simultaneously \cite{harring2017}.
-Manual variable selection in sensitivity analysis introduces subjectivity, reducing reliability and limiting the detection of confounders \cite{Blackwell_2014}.
+Sensitivity analysis provides an important framework for assessing potential violations of sequential ignorability \cite{RN1041, Blackwell_2014, RN818, RN827, Imai_Yamamoto_2013, LiuYamamoto2025}.
+However, most existing techniques are limited for multi-wave panel data with complex dependencies.
+They typically focus on one predictor at a time, ignore latent residual correlations, or cannot detect unmeasured confounders that influence multiple paths simultaneously \cite{harring2017}.
+Moreover, manual variable selection in sensitivity analysis introduces subjectivity, reducing reliability and limiting theoretical confidence in causal claims.

-Moreover, prior research shows that complex models—with more parameters, limited sample sizes, and intricate temporal structures—are especially prone to specification errors, including overlooked confounders \cite{RN1102}.
-This issue is particularly acute in multi-wave panel models that include autoregressive (AR) and cross-lagged (CL) effects, where stable individual differences, if uncontrolled, can bias estimates of within-person dynamics \cite{RN1101}.
-As scholars have noted, analytic models in this area often overestimate causal effects \cite{RN683, RN1105}.
-Such biases can carry significant theoretical and policy implications.

-To address these challenges, this study builds on the `improved LM test' proposed by \citeA{RN1102} and introduces a two-stage sequential approach that combines the strengths of the Lagrange Multiplier (LM) test and the Wald test to detect potential confounders in panel causal models.
-I term this the Two-Stage LM-Wald (2SLW) approach—a data-driven method for detecting both observed and unobserved confounders, identifying path misspecifications and unmeasured confounders in SEM-based panel models, and evaluating the influence of latent and observed variables while accounting for measurement error.
-Drawing on psychometric literature, the proposed approach first applies the LM test to detect potential unmeasured confounders, and then uses the Wald test to identify which specific cross-lagged or autoregressive paths are affected.
-More importantly, the 2SLW method simultaneously diagnoses model misspecification and unmeasured confounding.
-It is applicable to both continuous and discrete variables and is designed for parametric models.